 4. Black & White: a Classically Chic Combo

 Black and white is a chic and timeless neutral pairing.
-This shower features the Tribeca Basalt and the Tribeca Gypsum White tiles color blocked walls paired with the black-and-white patterned Summerland by Jeffery Alan Marks in Toro tile.
+This shower features the Tribeca Basalt and the Tribeca Gypsum White tiles, color-blocked walls paired with the black-and-white patterned Summerland by Jeffery Alan Marks in Toro tile.
 The basic color pairing is easily updated with colored accessories as trends (or your mood) change.

 5. Go Both Ways With a Grid Stack

 Add interest to your design by mixing horizontal and vertical tiles in a grid stack.
-This elegant modern, bathroom features the Look Avio tile in alternating stacks of four.
+This elegant modern bathroom features the Look Avio tile in alternating stacks of four.
 The orderly rows create movement that draws the eye across the wall, and we love how the contrasting white grout joints are used to further accentuate this design.

 This chic modern bathroom features blue subway tile in a grid-shaped pattern and geometric-patterned hex floor.

-Featuring: Firenze Carrara, Hall Bianco, Look Avio, Firenze Carrara Somerset, Glass Shelf Pro, Firenze Carrara Corner Shower Seat, Imperial Bianco Matte Rhombus (no longer available; shop similar look) and Ragno Taupe Matte Hex.
+Featuring: Firenze Carrara, Hall Bianco, Look Avio, Firenze Carrara Somerset, Glass Shelf Pro, Firenze Carrara Corner Shower Seat, Imperial Bianco Matte Rhombus (no longer available; achieve a similar look with Hex Matte White) and Ragno Taupe Matte Hex.

 6. White Subway Tile Bathroom Ideas

 Just like the original pieces designed for the New York subway system, these rectangular white tiles give off the appearance of modern cleanliness.
-Whether you install them in a traditional brick lay or a chic herringbone–like the one used in this “modern farmhouse” bathroom designed by I SPY DIY–you can’t go wrong with this timeless and versatile tile.
+Whether you install them in a traditional brick lay or a chic herringbone–like the one used in this modern farmhouse bathroom designed by I SPY DIY–you can’t go wrong with this timeless and versatile tile.

 This chic bathroom features white subway tile in a herringbone pattern.